 TB is a major health concern in South Africa.
 According to the World Health Organization, South Africa was ranked number 5 out of 22 high-burden TB countries.
-In 2006, 718 out of every 100,000 people were infected with TB in South Africa.
-South Africa also has reported cases of drug-resistant TB.
+In 2006, the infection rate for TB was 718 out of every 100,000 people.
+South Africa also has reported cases of drugresistant TB.

-According to the Centers for Disease Control and Prevention, "To become infected, a person usually has to spend a relatively long time in a closed environment where the air was contaminated by a person with untreated tuberculosis who was coughing and who had numerous M. tuberculosis organisms (or tubercle bacilli) in secretions from the lungs or voice box (larynx).
+According to the Centers for Disease Control, "To become infected, a person usually has to spend a relatively long time in a closed environment where the air was contaminated by a person with untreated tuberculosis who was coughing and who had numerous M. tuberculosis organisms (or tubercle bacilli) in secretions from the lungs or voice box (larynx).
 Infection is generally transmitted through the air; therefore, there is virtually no danger of it being spread by dishes, linens, and items that are touched, or by most food products.
 However, it can be transmitted through unpasteurized milk or milk products obtained from infected cattle.